Skip to main content

 Cloud rendering is the process of offloading 3D rendering tasks from a local workstation to remote servers.
 Instead of tying up your own hardware for hours — or days — you send a scene file to a cluster of machines that process it in parallel and return the finished frames.

 The concept is straightforward, but the execution varies widely.
-"Cloud rendering" can mean anything from a plugin that sends a single frame to a vendor's GPU cluster, to a fully managed render farm that handles your entire animation pipeline, to a raw virtual machine you configure yourself on AWS or Azure.
+Cloud rendering can mean anything from a plugin that sends a single frame to a vendor's GPU cluster, to a fully managed render farm that handles your entire animation pipeline, to a raw virtual machine you configure yourself on AWS or Azure.
 Understanding these distinctions matters because the workflow, cost structure, and reliability differ significantly between models.
-If you are new to the concept of render farms specifically, our introduction to cloud render farms covers the fundamentals.
+If you are new to 3D rendering in general, our guide to rendering in computer graphics covers the fundamentals before diving into the cloud side.
+For render farms specifically, our introduction to cloud render farms explains the core concept.

 For studios working in architectural visualization, VFX, animation, or motion design, cloud rendering has shifted from a luxury to an operational necessity.
 Local hardware has physical limits — a workstation with 64 cores still takes the same wall-clock time per frame.
 A cloud render farm with 20,000+ CPU cores can distribute those frames across hundreds of machines simultaneously, compressing a weekend render into a few hours.